 Assuming your code is already on a code sharing site like GitHub or Bitbucket, you can just clone it from a Bash Console:

 # for example $ git clone https://github.com/myusername/myproject.git

-That's the solution we recommend, but there are a few different methods documented on the Uploading code page,
+That's the solution we recommend, but there are a few different methods documented on the uploading and downloading files help page.

 Create a virtualenv and install Django and any other requirements

 In your Bash console, create a virtualenv, naming it after your project, and choosing the version of Python you want to use:

 $ mkvirtualenv --python=/usr/bin/python3.4 mysite-virtualenv (mysite-virtualenv)$ pip install django # or, if you have a requirements.txt: (mysite-virtualenv)$ pip install -r requirements.txt